Lesson 2 - Representing a Stochastic Process: Resampling a Stochastic

 Go to the Y-Axis tab.
 By default, the Title uses a keyword (discussed previously in Unit 7, Lesson 3), so that the axis title uses the first label in the list of outputs.
 We are going to add several additional outputs, so this won’t be appropriate, so let’s just replace this with simply “Result”.
 Then change the Minimum and Maximum to 0 and 20, respectively:

 Press Apply to view the change and then OK to close the dialog.
 Next, let’s hide the Header.
 To do this, right-click in the plot, select View from the menu, and clear the check next to “Show Header”.
 Finally, select “Realization” from the Display drop-list.
-When you are done, your chart should look similar to this (the actual value for the first realization will, for reasons mentioned above, be different):
+When you are done, your chart should look similar to this (you can toggle to view any particular realization).
+The actual values for the various realizations will, for reasons mentioned above, be different.

 Now close the dialog and return to Edit Mode.